-Research has shown that medicinal mushrooms like Cordyceps may help to replenish energy at the cellular level.
+Research has shown that Cordyceps may replenish energy at the cellular level.
 The Cordyceps energy support catapulted the fungus to fame many years ago.

-Below we will uncover the benefits of Cordyceps for energy and see if the mushroom is a stimulant or not.
+Below we will uncover cordyceps energy benefits.
 We will also answer some of your frequently asked questions!

 What Do We Know About Cordyceps Mushroom For Energy?